Dash-Lambda/Eso/README.md

 Expect more fingerprints to become available over time. ...
 Slowly, probably.
 Whenever I get bored between new language components.

 ### On the LazyK Interpreter
-There's one blemish on Eso's LazyK interpreter at the moment: Its parser doesn't yet support the Jot dialect.
-That's coming as soon as I can figure out how I want to parse it.

-The parser also doesn't support mixing dialects in the same source file.
-That feature had only one mention in the entire spec, and the author put that mention there to say he didn't know how he felt about it -and implementing it with my current set of parser tools would mean bringing an ugly, inelegant monstrosity into this world where I otherwise have a parser so neat and tidy it make me smile.
+The LazyK parser doesn't support mixing dialects in the same source file.
+That feature had only one mention in the entire spec, and the author put that mention there to say he didn't know how he felt about it -and implementing it with my current set of parser tools would mean bringing an ugly, inelegant monstrosity into this world where I otherwise have a parser so neat and tidy it makes me smile.
 Sorry, I don't plan to implement that unless my parser tools evolve to the point where it becomes a 3-4 line solution.

 This interpreter is also a little unique in that it's the only interpreter in Eso that uses a mutable state.
 When an S combinator transforms (Sxyz) into (xz)(yz), the duplicated function z is wrapped into a special expression that collapses _both_ occurrences to the result when either one is evaluated.
 I did this because the performance gain is literally more than a thousand times.